isomerpages/moe-holyinnocentshigh/_about/Departments/Character & Citizenship Education.md

 <p><strong>Exploring career options @ Lifelong learning insitute</strong>
 </p>
 <h4><strong>Cyberwellness</strong></h4>
-<p>The Cyberwellness programmes aims to guide students in taking responsibility
+<p>The Cyberwellness programmes aims to guide students to take responsibility
 for their own well-being in cyberspace.
-The three principles, ‘Respect for Self and Others’, ‘Safe and Responsible Use’ and ‘Positive Peer Influence’ when adhered to will help our students in cyberspace as they will then be able to make careful and well-considered decisions.
-The HIHS continual emphasis is on making decisions guided by the school values.</p>
+The three principles, ‘Respect for Self and Others’, ‘Safe and Responsible Use’ and ‘Positive Peer Influence’ when adhered to will help our students to make careful and well-considered decisions in cyberspace.</p>
-<p>The Cyberwellness curriculum include lessons and learning experiences
+<p>The Cyberwellness curriculum includes lessons and learning experiences,
-including roadshows and assembly programmes on cyber well-being, Cyberwellness advocacy movement by students, and customised training to equip our students with the necessary skills to adopt healthy cyber habits.</p>
+such as: roadshows and assembly programmes on cyber well-being, a Cyberwellness advocacy movement by students, and customised training to equip our students with the necessary skills to adopt healthy cyber habits.</p>
 <p><strong>Cyberwellness Advocacy</strong>